How to Practice Money Mindfulness with Expense Tracking

 Reflect on it

 As you sort through your expenses, try to gain some insights into your spending habits.
 Are there certain expenses you can cut?
 You’d probably run into problems with your landlord if you stopped paying rent, but maybe you could swap your cafe purchases for coffee at home.
 This is also a great time to check for any expenses that can be cut entirely.
 Forgot to end your Amazon Prime trial?
 This is your reminder.
 Nice try Jeff Bezos, money tracking is the end to forgetting subscription trials.
+The key is to identify where you have room to be more money mindful.

 Understand your expenses to understand yourself